eduardlleshi/omnipay-affirm/README.md

         $response = $gateway->authorize(
             'checkout_token' => $checkout_token,
         ])->send();

+        $transaction_referencee = $response->getTransactionReference();

+        // you may use $transaction_reference in the upcoming calls.
 ```

 ## TODO
-Create unit testing for all Affirm endpoints
+- Create unit testing for all Affirm endpoints

-Fix an issue with refunds
+- Fix an issue with refunds

 ## Support